magic9514r/hello-world/README.md

 # hello-world
-first time for Github.
-A memorable moment.
+First time for Github.
+What a memorable moment.